Huguitis/aoi.js-documentation/src/functions/Events/bulk.md

 ---
 title: $bulk
-description: $bulk will hold data for the bulk delete command. (messageDeleteBulk callback)
+description: $bulk will hold data for the bulk delete command. (messageDeleteBulk event)
 id: bulk
 ---

-`$bulk` will hold data for the bulk delete command. (messageDeleteBulk callback)
+`$bulk` will hold data for the bulk delete command. (messageDeleteBulk event)

 ## Usage